Policy Interest Rate in Serbia

 Food inflation and global economic uncertainty prompt hold: The Bank highlighted that food inflation has increased in recent months due to high global prices for cocoa and coffee, last year's drought, and reduced supply of fruit and vegetables.
 Additionally, the NBS noted that this year’s agricultural season could disappoint again due to high temperatures.
 Regarding the external landscape, the Bank reiterated that uncertainty regarding global trade policies remains high, and added that the recent flare-up in conflict in the Middle East introduced additional risks to energy prices.
 Against this volatile backdrop, the NBS deemed it prudent to stand pat.

 NBS to cut rates ahead: The Central Bank provided no explicit forward guidance on the future direction of interest rates.
-Nonetheless, all our panelists expect the Bank to reduce rates by end-2025 as inflation moderates.
-Our panelists are currently split between a total reduction of 50 and 75 basis points by year-end from current levels.
+Nonetheless, the majority of our panelists expect the Bank to reduce rates by end-2025 as inflation moderates.
+Most of our panelists expect a total reduction of 50 basis points by year-end from current levels.
 The next meeting is scheduled for 7 August.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Serbian interest rate projections for the next ten years from a panel of 14 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for Serbian interest rate.